intel-analytics/ipex-llm/python/llm/example/GPU/Pipeline-Parallel-Inference/README.md

 # Run IPEX-LLM on Multiple Intel GPUs in Pipeline Parallel Fashion

-This example demonstrates how to run IPEX-LLM optimized low-bit model vertically partitioned on two [Intel GPUs](../README.md) for Linux users.
+This example demonstrates how to run IPEX-LLM optimized low-bit model vertically partitioned on multiple [Intel GPUs](../README.md) for Linux users.

 ## Requirements
 To run this example with IPEX-LLM on Intel GPUs, we have some recommended requirements for your machine, please refer to [here](../README.md#recommended-requirements) for more information.
 For this particular example, you will need at least two GPUs on your machine.